awslabs/multi-model-server/docs/mms_on_fargate.md

 ## Familiarize Yourself With Our Containers

-With the current release of [MMS, 0.3](https://github.com/awslabs/mxnet-model-server/releases/tag/v0.3.0), we are providing pre-configured, optimized container images of MMS.
-We have two container images, one for CPU and one for GPU.
+With the current release of [MMS, 0.3](https://github.com/awslabs/mxnet-model-server/releases/tag/v0.3.0), Official pre-configured, optimized container images of MMS are provided on [Docker hub](https://hub.docker.com).

 * [awsdeeplearningteam/mms_cpu](https://hub.docker.com/r/awsdeeplearningteam/mms_cpu/)
 * [awsdeeplearningteam/mms_gpu](https://hub.docker.com/r/awsdeeplearningteam/mms_gpu/)

-In our article we are going to use cpu container (mms_cpu).
+In our article we are going to use the official CPU container image.

 There are several constraints that one should consider when using Fargate:

 1. There is no GPU support at the moment.
 2. mms_cpu container is optimized for the Skylake Intel processors (that we have on our [C5 EC2 instances](https://aws.amazon.com/ec2/instance-types/c5/)).
 However, since we are using Fargate, unfortunately there is no guarantee that the actual hardware will be Skylake.

-Our containers come with pre-installed config of the SqueezeNet model (such a nice coincidence that we have decided to run inference for exactly this model :) ).
-Even though the config is pre-baked in the container, it is highly recommended to have a quick look at it.
+The official container images come with pre-installed config of the SqueezeNet model.
+Even though the config is pre-baked in the container, it is highly recommended that you understand all the parameters of the MMS configuration file.
 Familiarize yourself with the [MMS configuration](https://github.com/awslabs/mxnet-model-server/blob/master/docker/mms_app_cpu.conf) and [configuring MMS Container docs](https://github.com/awslabs/mxnet-model-server/blob/master/docker/README.md).
-For your model, you will have to update this configuration.
+When you want to launch and host your custom model, you will have to update this configuration.
 Here is the line in the config that is pointing to the binary of the model:

 ```
 https://github.com/awslabs/mxnet-model-server/blob/master/docker/mms_app_cpu.conf#L3